NFL and XFL Reporter/Host

-Dianna Russini is an NFL reporter and host who contributes to ESPN’s year-round coverage of pro football.
+Dianna Russini is an NFL and XFL reporter and host who contributes to ESPN’s year-round coverage of pro football.
 She joined the company in July 2015.

-Her multi-faceted role includes reporting, hosting, analysis and features.
-She contributes to NFL Live, Sunday NFL Countdown, Fantasy Football Now and SportsCenter, and she often breaks NFL news stories.
+Russini’s multi-faceted role includes reporting, news-breaking, hosting, analysis and features.
+She contributes to NFL Live, Sunday NFL Countdown, Fantasy Football Now, Get Up and SportsCenter.

 Prior to ESPN, Russini was the main sports anchor at WRC-TV (NBC4) in Washington, D.C. where she anchored evening sportscasts, reported from major live events and broke news on both television and social media.